VNC Remote Desktop

 sudo nano /etc/gdm3/daemon.conf

-#Add comments in the file (i.e. add the first #) using Wayland protocol
+#Add comments in the file (i.e. add # at the beginning) to enable the Wayland protocol

 #WaylandEnable=false